 Other employees who are commonly exempt include computer professionals, such as system analysts, software and hardware designers or developers, doctors, surgeons, private school teachers, state and local government employees, outside salespeople, and certain employees paid by commission.
 However, in many of these cases, specific requirements have been established by law that must be satisfied to make these employees exempt from overtime.
 The laws on this matter are very complex and confusing which is why you should discuss your case with one of our attorneys to determine if your position and circumstances make overtime unavailable to you or not.

 Get Competent Help with an Overtime Matter

 If you are uncertain if you are entitled to overtime pay or believe you have been misclassified and/or denied such pay, we strongly advise that you speak with one of our Los Angeles overtime attorneys.
+Utilizing a skilled employment law attorney is one of the best ways to protect your rights and secure compensation.
 We can answer any of your questions and help you take action against an employer who has engaged in unlawful behavior.
 Our firm is dedicated to holding employers accountable.
 We represent California clients on a contingency fee basis.